Welcome, We are back with a new story that will interest and motivate you to think out of the box when it comes to the question of What After BDS.

 One thing that always interested me was traveling and visiting new places.
 I always had a great curiosity to know the details about different places and countries.

-I was always in love with the idea of traveling, exploring new places, looking glamorous on your job, and getting the respect and salary for it.
+I was always in love with the idea of traveling, exploring new places, looking glamorous on your job, and getting respect and salary for it.

 After completing college I worked as a dentist for 6 months.
-Though I was happy with the dental career, my passion for traveling on the job was still bright.
+Though I was happy with my dental career, my passion for traveling on the job was still bright.
 I was aiming to start my practice, however, there were financial issues.
 At that juncture, an interview with Jetways Airlines came up.
-I saw the ad while browsing the internet and applied for it for just like that without much serious planning.
+I saw the ad while browsing the internet and applied for it just like that without much serious planning.

 What I was trying to DO was very different from the conventional way!